gvwilson/thirdbit/src/fiction/iffy/index.md

 and a hundred times more interesting
 (or so it seemed to Iffy).
-Once the southern home of Australia's fleet, it was now an uneasy no-person's-land where the governors made the most of the uneasy truce between the Aussies and the Zillions who glared at them from across the Drake Passage.
+Once the southern home of Australia's fleet, it was now an uneasy no-one's-land where the governors made the most of the uneasy peace between the Aussies and the Zillions who glared at them from across the Drake Passage.

 A pair of sleek sentry torpedoes surfaced beside the *Guinevere* as she rounded the rocky point